Back to list

 Photo by Ada Jane McNulty.

-Nola Hanson, Trans Boxing
+Nolan Hanson, Trans Boxing

-Trans Boxing is an experimental, artist-run boxing club founded by Nola Hanson in 2017.
+Trans Boxing is an experimental, artist-run boxing club founded by Nolan Hanson in 2017.
 For over two years the project has facilitated weekly boxing classes exclusively for trans and gender variant people in New York City.
-Through the Engaging Artists Fellowship, Nola’s research– largely done in collaboration with Hill Donnell, a member Trans Boxing– has investigated applications of the sport in performance, pedagogy, and restorative practices.
-On December 14th Nola and Hill will present their work to the public through a performative lecture, where they will demonstrate elements of their past work as well as introduce their most recent activation at The Door, a youth services organization in Lower Manhattan.
+Through the Engaging Artists Fellowship, Nolan’s research– largely done in collaboration with Hill Donnell, a member Trans Boxing– has investigated applications of the sport in performance, pedagogy, and restorative practices.
+On December 14th Nolan and Hill will present their work to the public through a performative lecture, where they will demonstrate elements of their past work as well as introduce their most recent activation at The Door, a youth services organization in Lower Manhattan.

 Julian Phillips, Notes on (Dis)placement